Intellectual Property and Information Technology Law (LL.M.)

 The LL.M. in Intellectual Property and Information Technology Law is delivered over one academic year.

 The modules offered on this programme cover both the substantive and practical elements of Intellectual Property and Information Technology law within a European and international context.
-Modules offerings may include Data Protection, Cyber Security Law, Copyright Law, Trademark and Design Law and more.
-Students may also choose up to two modules from the wide array offered on the LL.M.
-(General) courses ranging from Aviation Law to Human Rights Law and Islamic Law.
+Modules offerings may include Data Protection, Cyber Security Law, Copyright Law, Trademark Law, Regulation of Artificial Intelligence and more.

 Click here for further information on modules/subjects.